MinhTram190604/Analysis-and-Prediction-of-Mental-health-issue/README.md

 ---

-## Step 3: Build model and tune hyperparaneter
+## Step 3: Build model and tune hyperparameters
 3 models were chosen to predict the target variable ('Depression'): XGBoost, Light GBM, Random Forest due to their strong performance in handling complex datasets and imbalanced classes.

 Two evaluation metrics — Recall and Accuracy — were selected to assess the model's performance.
 These metrics provide complementary perspectives on the model's effectiveness.